mikestefanello/pagoda/README.md

 The admin panel functionality is considered to be in _beta_ and remains under active development, though all features described here are expected to be fully-functional.
 Please use caution when using these features and be sure to report any issues you encounter.

+The _admin panel_ currently includes:
+* A completely dynamic UI to manage all entities defined by _Ent_.
+* A section to monitor all [background tasks and queues](#tasks).

-What is currently included in the _admin panel_ is a completely dynamic UI to manage all entities defined by _Ent_ (see [screenshots](#screenshots)).
-There are no separate templates or interfaces for the admin section.
+There are no separate templates or interfaces for the admin section (see [screenshots](#screenshots)).

-Users with admin [access](#access) will see additional links on the default sidebar for each defined entity type.
+Users with admin [access](#access) will see additional links on the default sidebar at the bottom.
 As with all default UI components, you can easily move these pages and links to a dedicated section, layout, etc. Clicking on the link for any given entity type will provide a pageable table of entities and the ability to add/edit/delete.

 ### Code generation